 Interest Rate Risk: HDC is exposed to interest rate risk on the pay-fixed, receive-variable interest rate swaps.
-As LIBOR increases or decreases, HDC's net payments on such swaps changes accordingly.
-All HDC's LIBOR interest swap holdings that were not converted as of this reporting date will be automatically converted to Secured Overnight Financing Rate ("SOFA") under the International Swaps and Derivatives Association ("ISDA") after June 31, 2023.
+As the variable rate increases or decreases, HDC's net payments on such swaps change accordingly.
+All HDC's LIBOR interest swap holdings that were not converted as of this reporting date will be automatically converted to SOFR under the International Swaps and Derivatives Association ("ISDA") after June 31, 2023.

 Basis Risk: HDC is exposed to basis risk on its pay-fixed interest rate swaps because the variable-rate payments received by HDC on these derivative instruments are on a rate other than rates HDC pays on its hedged variable-rate debt.
-Under the terms of its fixed rate swap transactions, HDC pays a variable rate on its bonds based on the SIFMA and U.S. Treasury but receives a variable rate on the swaps based on a percentage of LIBOR plus basis points.
+Under the terms of its fixed rate swap transactions, HDC pays a variable rate on its bonds based on the SIFMA and U.S. Treasury but generally receives a variable rate on the swaps based on a percentage of LIBOR or SOFR plus basis points.